rethinkdb/rethinkdb-rs/api/python/cursors/next.md

 The behavior of `next` will be identical with `False`, `None` or the number `0`.

 Calling `next` the first time on a cursor provides the first element of the cursor.
-If the data set is exhausted (e.g., you have retrieved all the documents in a table), a `StopIteration` error will be raised when `next` is called.
+If the data set is exhausted (e.g., you have retrieved all the documents in a table), a `ReqlCursorEmpty` error will be raised when `next` is called.

 __Example:__ Retrieve the next element.